MobileHelp® Announces its CEO Rob Flippo and Advisory Board Member Esther Nash, MD, to Present on COVID Panel at 2020 MAMA Annual Conference

 "I have always been impressed by the high-quality educational opportunities for attendees at the MAMA conference," Mr. Flippo said.
 "With a deeper look this year at what we have all experienced during the pandemic, I look forward to sharing what our own company has learned – and how we can extrapolate from that to gain insight into understanding the future needs of emergency response and remote patient monitoring for customers."

-About Rob Flippo: For the past 25 years, Mr. Flippo has worked in both start-up environments as well as fortune 50 companies, holding executive roles at high-tech companies including his current position with MobileHelp, as well as Motorola, Emergin Incorporated, and Boca Research.
+About Rob Flippo: For the past 25 years, Mr. Flippo has worked in both start-up environments as well as Fortune 50 companies, holding executive roles at high-tech companies including his current position with MobileHelp, as well as Motorola, Emergin Incorporated, and Boca Research.
 In his current role, he has been responsible for growing MobileHelp from two to more than 250 employees, with a current customer base of more than 300,000.
 In his tenure as CEO, he also successfully negotiated the sale of the company to ABRY Partners in 2017.

 About Esther ("Es") Nash, MD: A Board-Certified internist with more than 25 years of physician executive experience, Dr. Nash joined Deloitte Consulting, LLP, as a Specialist Executive, where she focused on population health strategy and value-based health care transformation.
 Prior to Deloitte, Dr. Nash was Vice President, Comprehensive Care, at HealthAdvocate and VP Clinical Innovation and Strategy at OptumHealth.
 At HealthAdvocate, Dr. Nash led strategy and development of population health programs, including chronic condition support and telemedicine, and was responsible for clinical direction of health data analytics.